TechGrounds-Cloud8/cloud8-Tjomba1996/02_Linux_1/LNX-08 Cron jobs.md

 ## Key terminology
 - Cron Jobs = Processes that are automatically executed on a scheduled basis
+- date = Use this to display date and time
+- df = Use this to display

 ## Key Commandlines
 - a b c d e /"path"/Script.sh output = This is the standard form of a cron job